Show HN: Enable right click and copy on websites that disabled it

 Then there's a second option called dom.event.contextmenu.shift_suppresses_event which defaults to true and does what you said: Simple right click opens the page menu and shift + right click don't send the page the event at all and instead opens the browser's menu.

-• gurjeet a year ago ago
+• gurjeet 2 years ago ago

 Thanks for the PSA!
 I have relied on the "Allow Right-Click" extension for a while now.